 - Select the Client Upgrade content pack, click Import Solution, review the list of content objects, and click Import.

 - Use KeyUtility.exe to sign the content pack XML file before you import it.
 As a one-time action, you must also copy the associated public key to the correct folder.
 For the procedure, see Tanium Console User Guide: Authenticating content files.

-- Access the Tanium Console and go to any Content or Permissions page (such as Content > Sensors) and click Import from XML at the top right of the page.
+- From the Main menu, open any Content or Permissions page (such as Console > Content > Sensors) and click Import from XML at the top right of the page.

 - Click Choose File, find and select the ClientUpgradeNonWindows content pack, and click Open.